-Testosterone is the keystone hormone of male virility and masculinity.
+Testosterone is the keystone hormone of vigorous manhood and masculinity.
 Without Testosterone, men would be amorphous and asexual, lacking desire, muscle tone, strength, and confidence.
-In fact, these are all symptoms of Testosterone Deficiency, which can have a disastrous effect upon male well-being.
-While Testosterone Replacement Therapy is an amazing option to restore waning Testosterone Levels, we all know that it’s best to put off medical intervention until absolutely necessary, if possible.
+In fact, these are all symptoms of Testosterone Deficiency, which can have a disastrous effect on male well-being.
+While Testosterone Replacement Therapy is a fantastic option to restore waning Testosterone Levels, we all know that it's best to put off medical intervention until absolutely necessary, if possible.

 Testosterone Production is highly sensitive to a variety of factors, including diet, activity level, sleep quality, and more.
 Often, in the case of mild-to-moderate Testosterone Deficiency, T-Levels can be restored to healthy levels by merely making some smart lifestyle changes.